-The current (March 2015) forecast for the January through July 2013 Volume Runoff (Columbia River flows) at The Dalles, Oregon is 90 million acre-feet (Maf), or 90% of the 30-year average.
-For the refill period April through July the forecast is 81% of the 30-year average.
+The current forecast for the January through July 2016 Volume Runoff (Columbia River flows) at The Dalles, Oregon is 105.7 million acre-feet (Maf), or 104% of the 30-year average.

-The Coordinated System hydro reservoirs refilled to approximately 100% by July 31, 2014.
+Last year, the Coordinated System hydro reservoirs refilled to approximately 100% by July 31st.